-Occupation category was also found to contribute to the different life satisfaction.
-The current study divided occupation into three categories, public, private and self-employed.
-The different occupation category clearly showed different life satisfactions.
+Occupation category was also found to contribute to different level of life satisfaction.
+The current study categorised occupation into three categories, public, private and self-employed.
+Different occupation category clearly showed different life satisfactions.
 The public servant category revealed the highest life satisfaction, followed by self-employed and private workers.
-This may be caused by the benefits entitled to public servants in the forms of accessibility, medical, leave and allowance.
+This may be caused by the benefits entitled to public servants in the forms of medical benefits, leaves and allowances.
 The burden faced by public servants may be lighter compared to private workers.
-Self-employed women on the other hand experienced the advantage on time constraint, financial freedom, decision-making freedom, and more.
+Self-employed women on the other hand experienced the advantage of time flexibility, financial freedom, sense of autonomy, and more.

 Previous studies did not look into occupation category.
 More attention was given to the comparison between occupation groups.
 For example, Zhang et al. (2011) found that a lower occupation group have a low life satisfaction.
-Respondents from higher occupation groups such as administrations and professionals often experienced a higher life satisfaction.
-This may be a result from the autonomy and authority that they possess at the work place, compared to support staffs.
+Respondents from higher occupation groups such as executives and professionals often experienced a higher life satisfaction.
+This may be a result from the autonomy and authority that they possess at the work place, compared to supporting staffs.

 To summarise, life satisfaction among middle-aged women varies depending on marital status, occupation, and income.
 Women of married status, working in public sectors with high income are reported to have high life satisfaction.
-Women who are single/ divorced/ widowed, working in private sectors with low income on the other hand, recorded to have low life satisfaction.
+Women who are single/divorced/widowed, working in private sectors, with low income on the other hand, proved to have low life satisfaction.
 It is clear that marital status, work and income play an important role in contributing towards life satisfaction among middle-aged women in Hulu Langat, Selangor.
 Education does not significantly affect life satisfaction of women.
 Middle-aged women from different education backgrounds revealed an almost similar life satisfaction.
 University, secondary and primary education are not indicators to their life satisfaction.